Roderick Paulate

-Roderick Mendenilla Paulate ([paʊ̯ˈlaː.tɛ], born April 4, 1960) is a Filipino former actor, TV host, comedian and politician.
+Roderick Mendenilla Paulate ([paʊ̯ˈlaː.tɛ], born April 4, 1960) is a Filipino actor, TV host, comedian and former politician.
 Paulate had previously hosted TV shows like Vilma On 7, Tonight With Dick & Carmi, Magandang Tanghali Bayan, and The Singing Bee.
 Paulate is also a comedian in shows Abangan Ang Susunod Na Kabanata, Oki Doki Doc, Mana Mana, Ang Tanging Ina: The Comedy Series, and Tweets For My Sweets.
-Paulate is also a dramatic actor in previous shows, Malayo Pa Ang Umaga, Makita Ka Lang Muli, Rosalinda, Munting Heredera and his current action drama series, the long running FPJ's Ang Probinsyano, which he plays a straight mayor-politician.
+Paulate was also a dramatic actor in the TV shows, Malayo Pa Ang Umaga, Makita Ka Lang Muli, Rosalinda, Munting Heredera and the long-running action drama series, FPJ's Ang Probinsyano, in which he plays a mayor-politician.

 Biography

 Child actor

-Paulate started his career as a child actor.
+Paulate began his career as a child actor.
 He received his first Best Child Actor award from the Manila Film Festival for the movie Kasalanan Kaya in 1968.
-His first FAMAS award was for Anghel na Walang Langit in 1970.
+His first FAMAS award was for Anghel Na Walang Langit in 1970.